peterstansfeld/palavo/README.md

 #### Building the firmware

-In the `build` directory if `pico2` directory doesn't already exist, create one.
+In the `build` directory, if a `pico2` directory doesn't already exist, create one.

 ```bash
 mkdir pico2